 Be wary of "Accessory Bundles" in deals

 Carrier stores often have amazing deals on phones come Black Friday, especially if you're willing to pick up a pair of phones to add to a family plan.
-It's always worth checking out what those promotional offers are going to be, as they often involve fairly new phones, which are being marked down significantly for the first time in its life cycle.
+It's always worth checking out what those promotional offers will be, as they often involve fairly new phones, which are being marked down significantly for the first time in its life cycle.

 Instead of these bundles, look for deals that let you choose the accessories you'd like a discount on.
 That way, you know you're getting things you want, and you can be a lot more selective about the things you're buying.